 When identifying specifically on the group layer using identifyLayer (singular layer), identification operates on all the child layers of the group layer.
 The result is returned in an AGSIdentifyLayerResult object for the group layer.
 AGSIdentifyLayerResult.geoElements will not contain any results for the group layer itself, so instead, access results for each child layer through AGSIdentifyLayerResult.sublayerResults.
 This returns a list of AGSIdentifyLayerResult objects for each child layer with the elements identified in each layer.

 Identify on map image layers

 Identifying against map image layers and tiled map layers follows the same workflow as shown for feature layers.
-The difference when identifying against map image layers are:
+The following are differences when identifying against map image layers:

 - Map image layers may have one or more sublayers—identify results from map image layers reflect this structure, and return results for each sublayer separately.
 (Note that if you have specified a maximum number of results to return, this value applies per sublayer.)

 Return pop-ups as results

 Some types of layers support pop-ups.
 You can use an identify method to return pop-ups for map content at a screen point.

 WMS layers differ from other layers, as they do not support returning individual attributes or geometry for a feature.
 WMS services perform identification on the server and return HTML documents describing identified features.
 You can access the returned HTML document string through the "HTML" entry in the feature's attributes.
 This HTML string is suitable for display in a web view.